 Norm was the Director of Management Information Systems at the Parker Pen Company in Janesville for many years, and later worked at SSI Technologies in Janesville as their Materials and Manufacturing Manager and in Information Systems.

-Norm is a member of Veterans For Peace and the Rock Valley Fellowship of Reconciliation, both organizations dedicated to peace and justice causes.
 Norm and his wife Carol were instrumental in establishing a Friends Group at Peninsula State Park in Door County, Wisconsin.
 Norm wrote a book about Peninsula State Park which is now in its second printing.

 Membership Chair: Steve Reischel

 Steve grew up on a dairy farm in west-central Wisconsin.
 The amount of work and responsibility on the farm limited his world to a small patch of land and a few towns and cities in the surrounding area.
 After graduating high school, he went to a technical college and got a degree in electronics technology.
 He worked for a few years repairing business machines before taking an information technology job at the University of Wisconsin - Madison and moving his wife and stepchildren to Evansville.
 Working at the university broadened his world physically and culturally.
 Life on the farm had given him an appreciation for the natural world and he always had a strong interest in science.
 Although he wasn’t able to pursue a career in science, he merged the interests of nature and science and began to study birds.
 Through volunteer work at a bird banding station he learned how to band birds and quickly earned a banding permit.
 He joined Green-Rock Audubon Society about this same time and shortly thereafter was recruited to serve on the Board of Directors.